-1.1 The following report and appendix 1 highlight the key points emerging from a spatial planning peer review undertaken by the Improvement and Development Agency for Local Government (IDeA) and the Planning Advisory Service (PAS).
+1.1 The following report and appendix 1 highlights the key points from a spatial planning peer review undertaken by the Improvement and Development Agency for Local Government (IDeA), and the Planning Advisory Service (PAS).
 Appendix 2 is the peer review action plan developed to address the recommendations of the external review team.
+The peer review and action plan were considered by a joint meeting of the Local Development Framework Working Party and the Planning Committee on 24th August 2010.
+Any comments arising from that meeting will be reported to the Cabinet.